 The softwood lumber industry is an important sector in the Canadian economy, supporting thousands of jobs in communities across Canada and creating many positive spin-off effects in related industries and services.
-Natural Resources Canada's Canadian Forest Service provides detailed information on the industry's role in our economy.
-Canada and the United States signed the 2006 Softwood Lumber Agreement (SLA) on September 12, 2006.
+Canada's modern, efficient, environmentally sustainable lumber companies have the potential to serve markets at home and around the world.